* New Customer Offer. T&Cs Apply. 18+. Please Gamble Responsibly.

 If multiplayer real money Slingo becomes as popular as it deserves to be, no doubt there will be more multiplayer versions in the future.

-New for Summer 2016 is a Slingo themed casino game – Slingo Shuffle Roulette.
+New for Summer 2016 was a Slingo themed casino game – Slingo Shuffle Roulette.
 This is actually a card game where players have the ability to place a range of different bets (similar to those in roulette).
 Each bet has a different RTP (as detailed in the paytable) with the best being 96.67% for a bet on a single card.
 The player wins and receives a payout at the quoted odds if all their selections are dealt from the deck before the Devil card comes up.
 There’s the opportunity to buy extra cards if the Devil comes up earlier (like the extra pay spins in single player Slingo, these each have an RTP of 95% but be aware that the price is rounded up to the next penny).

 With chip sizes of 5p – £100, and bets available at odds from 1/1 to 3000/1, this game suits all pockets and all risk profiles.